 If you already filed your taxes for 2020, you can retroactively claim the credit.
 To do this, fill out Form 941-X.

-I got an Economic Injury Disaster Loan (EIDL); can I also get ERC?
+I got an Economic Injury Disaster Loan (EIDL); was I also eligible for the ERC?

 Yes.
-There are no restriction around ERC for those who received EIDL.
+There were no restrictions around ERC for those who received EIDL.

 My business didn’t start operating until after February 15, 2020; can I still claim the credit?
 What is a Recovery Startup Business?